wja-id/pkcs7/README.md

 }
 ```

+### why we fork this package?
+We need to implement custom signer for adobe pkcs7 which leverage globalsign DSS API which not supported by current version unidoc

 ## Credits
-This is a fork of [fullsailor/pkcs7](https://github.com/fullsailor/pkcs7)
+This is a fork of [unidoc/pkcs7](https://github.com/unidoc/pkcs7)